XimeraProject/.github/profile/README.md

 to promote sustained student success and savings.**

 Ximera is built with authors, instructors, and students in mind.
-It is our goal to provide an optimal work environment for all three types of users.
+We seek to provide an optimal work environment for all three types of users.

 ## Authors